fbpx

 Dress in a Day

-Fort William Historical Park’s costuming team will make a dress in a day using 19th century tools and construction methods.
+Our costuming team will make a dress in one (1) day using only 19th century tools and construction methods.

 Sheep Shearing